 ENTADx logs in as an Enterprise admin user and goes to the CC Management page.

 ENTADx open UEGACC4 to add a new ASCC.
 Verify that no ASCCP belonging to other enterprise tenants or OAGi tenant ever shows up for selection when adding an ASCC (use particularly the ASCCP that belongs to ENTADx in the OAGI user capacity in the verification).
 Also, verify that user extension group ASCCPs are not available for selection.
-(Assertion #3.4)
+(Assertion #3.4) (Fail)

 ENTADx adds a new BCC to UEGACC4.
-(Assertion #3.5)
+(Assertion #3.5) (Pass)

 ENTADx removes an ASCC from UEGACC4.
-(Assertion #3.6)
+(Assertion #3.6) (Pass)

 ENTADx removes a BCC from UEGACC4.
-(Assertion #3.7)
+(Assertion #3.7) (Pass)

 ENTADx moves UEGACC4 to the Candidate state.
-(Assertion #3.8)
+(Assertion #3.8) (Pass)

 ENTADx moves UEGACC4 back to the Editing state.
-(Assertion #3.9)
+(Assertion #3.9) (Pass)

 ENTADx moves UEGACC4 to the Candidate and then Published state.
-(Assertion #3.10)
+(Assertion #3.10) (Pass)

 Verify that there is no sharing capability in the CC Management.
-(Assertion #4)
+(Assertion #4) (Pass)

 ENTADx change the ownership of UEGACC8 to ENTU1.
 Verify that no user without an enterprise tenant role is available for selection; and verify that the transfer is successful.
-(Assertion #5.1)
+(Assertion #5.1) (Fail.
+CC Management page does not work as well for controlling ACCs.)

 Verify that ENTADx cannot change the ownership of UEGACC5.
-(Assertion #5.2)
+(Assertion #5.2) (Fail.
+See #5.1)

 Verify that ENTADx can successfully change the ownership of UEGACC8 to ENTADx.
-(Assertion #5.3)
+(Assertion #5.3) (Fail.
+See #5.1)

 ENTADx changes the state of UEGACC5 to the Editing state.

 ENTADx transfers the ownership of UEGACC5 to ENTADy.
-(Assertion #5.4)
+(Assertion #5.4) (Fail.
+See #5.1)

 ENTADx logs out.